 There are a lot of apps and gadgets that kids these days seem to be addicted to, but how many of them help kids flourish as individuals?

-I grew up in a household where reading books was highly encouraged because of the numerous advantages it presents. from a young age can help one become a more knowledgeable, empathetic, and well-rounded adult.
+I grew up in a household where reading books was highly encouraged because of the numerous advantages it presents.
+Reading can help one become a more knowledgeable, empathetic, and well-rounded adult.
 If you’re struggling to get your kids to read physical books, check out these tips to get your child to read more!

 Nowadays, there are more ways than one to read a book.
 Audiobooks are all the rage and they have a multitude of benefits as well.
 Here are ten easy things you can do for your children to get hooked on to audiobooks.